mpfusion/sentio-framework/README.md

 This code is intended to be included as a submodule in a Sentio application.
 The code can be neither compiled nor executed on its own.
-Nevertheless, to inspect the code or make changes it can be cloned.
+Nevertheless, to inspect the code or make changes, it can be cloned.

     git clone git://github.com/mpfusion/sentio-framework.git